Pes Anserinus Tendinitis: The Main Cause Of Medial Knee Pain In Runners?

 - moderate to severe pronation of their feet2,3,

 - they would also have either suddenly increased their running intensity or change the terrain that they run on3,4.

 Pes anserinus tendinitis is normally a gradual onset rather than a traumatic one and it’s commonly a result of overuse.

-In patients with moderate to severe pronation of their feet, the tibia will be internally rotated, putting strain onto the pes anserinus tendon.
+In patients with moderate to severe pronation of their feet, the tibia will be internally rotated.
+This places strain onto the pes anserinus tendon.
 As most runners do not really do strength training, especially for the hamstring, the hamstring is unable to cope with the increase in the intensity of running.

-Furthermore, with most patients holding a deskbound job, prolonged sitting would lead to tightness in the quadriceps and further weakness of the hamstring muscle.
-Running at a faster pace, a sudden increase in the frequency in training or adding more hills to one’s training regime increases the strain on the hamstring as the hamstring needs to contract stronger and with an increase in the frequency of training, it doesn’t allow the muscles adequate time to recover.
+Furthermore, with most patients holding a deskbound job, prolonged sitting would lead to tightness in the quadriceps.
+This will only weaken the hamstring muscle.
+Running at a faster pace, a sudden increase in the frequency in training, or adding more hills to one’s training regime increases the strain on the hamstring.
+As the hamstring needs to contract stronger and with an increase in the frequency of training, it doesn’t allow the muscles adequate time to recover.

 Diagnosing a Pes Anserinus Tendinitis